25May2025

 San Francisco, CA, USA – We were deeply honored to welcome Dr. Jean Luc Kouyoumji, one of our esteemed board members, on his inaugural visit to Myanmar.
 His journey to the Ebenezer Compassion Association—nestled in the remote rural area of Twantay Township, approximately 90 minutes north of Yangon—was a profoundly moving experience that underscored the heart of our mission.

 The Ebenezer Compassion Association provides a safe and nurturing home for approximately 55 children from diverse and vulnerable backgrounds, including orphaned children from northern Myanmar and others from surrounding communities.
 In this haven of care, children are supported through access to education, emotional guidance, and essential daily needs, which help them grow with dignity and hope.
-Throughout his visit, Dr. Kouyoumji connected warmly with the children, listened to their stories, and took a close and thoughtful look at the association’s needs, particularly in the areas of access to clean water and mental wellness support.
-His presence not only uplifted spirits but also brought renewed momentum to our upcoming #H20Hope Clean Water Campaign initiatives for 2025.
+Throughout his visit, Dr. Kouyoumji connected warmly with the children, listened to their stories, and took a close and thoughtful look at the association’s needs, particularly regarding access to clean water and mental wellness support.
+His presence uplifted spirits and brought renewed momentum to our upcoming #H20Hope Clean Water Campaign initiatives for 2025.

-Dr. Kouyoumji’s visit stands as a powerful affirmation of our shared commitment to empowering every child with opportunity, resilience, and care.
+Dr. Kouyoumji’s visit affirms our commitment to empowering every child with opportunity, resilience, and care.
 We are deeply grateful for his passionate support and visionary leadership as we continue building a brighter, more compassionate future together.
 See Video Highlights #H20HOPE+

 TIMELINE MF (11)